 The purpose of a press conference is to get journalists interested in writing a story — it isn’t to tell them the whole story.
 We typically have three or four presenters, and occasionally we add an independent commentator to provide context, perspective, and quotable quotes.

 An AAS briefing lasts no more than 1 hour.
-Each participant speaks for 6 or 7 minutes, such that all the presentations combined take only about 30 minutes, leaving another 30 minutes for Q&A.
+Each participant speaks for 6 to 8 minutes, such that all the presentations combined take only about 30 minutes, leaving another 30 minutes for Q&A.

 All presenters sit at a table (sometimes on a raised platform) at the front of the room; in front of each seat we hang a placard giving that speaker’s name and affiliation so that journalists don’t get confused about who’s who.

-The AAS press officer, or one of his deputies, opens the briefing, perhaps make a few announcements relevant to the press corps, and introduces the topic and the speakers.
-Each speaker then gives his or her presentation, one after the other.
+The AAS Press Officer, or one of his deputies, opens the briefing, perhaps make a few announcements relevant to the press corps, and introduces the topic and the speakers.
+Each speaker then gives their presentation, one after the other.
 After the last presentation the floor is opened for questions from the audience, including any reporters who are participating via the webcast.

 Come One, Come All!

 The best way to see what an AAS press conference is like is to attend one.
 You don’t have to be a reporter — news briefings at AAS meetings are open to all attendees.
-The schedule is always posted in the AAS press room and on an easel outside the briefing room.
+To find the schedule and location, click the "Press Information" link on the meeting's website, or check the program in the meeting's mobile app.

 — Rick Fienberg, AAS Press Officer